ludeknovy/jtl-reporter-docs/blog/2024-02-15-degradation-curve.md

 Understanding and analyzing degradation curves becomes even more critical when dealing with complex performance-testing scenarios.
 These scenarios might involve varying user behaviors, concurrent access patterns, or the introduction of new application features that could potentially alter performance dynamics.

 ### Modeling User Behavior and Workload Distribution
-Creating sophisticated models that simulate real-world user interactions with the application is a key.
+Creating sophisticated models that simulate real-world user interactions with the application is key.
 By incorporating these models into performance testing, teams can generate more accurate degradation curves that reflect a wide range of user behaviors and workload distributions.
 This approach enables a deeper understanding of how different user types impact application performance.

 ### Applying Degradation Curves to Complex Scenarios
 In complex scenarios, degradation curves can illustrate how changes in user behavior or workload distribution affect application performance.
 For example, an increase in the number of users performing data-intensive operations might shift the performance plateau earlier in the curve, indicating a need for optimization in handling such operations.